lidofinance/lido-content/ethereum-staking-widget/faq.md

         answer: There’s no withdrawal fee, but as with any Ethereum interaction, there will be a network gas fee.
 Lido does not collect a fee when you request a withdrawal.
+      - question: Why is the claimable amount may differ from my requested amount?
+        questionId: whyIsTheClaimableAmountMayDifferFromMyRequestedAmount
+        answer: The amount you can claim may differ from your initial request due to a slashing occurrence and penalties.
+For these reasons, the total claimable reward amount could be reduced.
+      - question: What is Turbo mode?
+        questionId: whatIsTurboMode?
+        answer: Turbo mode is a default mode used unless an emergency event affects the Ethereum network.
+In Turbo Mode, withdrawal requests are fulfilled quickly, using all available ETH from user deposits and rewards.
+      - question: What is Bunker mode?
+        answer: >-
+          Bunker mode is an emergency mode that activates under three worst-case conditions (when penalties are large enough to significantly impact the protocol’s rewards).

+          Importantly, Bunker mode allows for orderly withdrawals to be still processed, albeit more slowly, during chaotic tail-risk scenarios (e.g. mass slashings or a significant portion of validators going offline).
+        questionId: whatIsBunkerMode
+      - question: What scenarios can cause Bunker mode?
+        questionId: whatScenariosCanCauseBunkerMode
+        answer: >-
+          Bunker mode is triggered under three conditions when the penalties might be big enough to have a significant impact on the protocol’s
+          rewards:

+          1. Mass slashing.

+          2. Penalties exceeding rewards in the current period between two Oracle reports.

+          3. Lower than expected Lido validators' performance in the current period between two Oracle reports and penalties exceeding rewards at the end of it.
+      - question: What is slashing?
+        questionId: whatIsSlashing
+        answer: >-
+          Slashing is a penalty that affects validators for intentional or accidental misbehavior.

+          Mass slashing event is when slashing penalties are big enough to have the impact on Protocol's rewards in the current frame or in the future, esp. midterm penalties.

+          Slashing penalties are spread across stakers and may lower your total reward amount.
+For more information, check out [What Are Staking/Validator Penalties](https://help.lido.fi/en/articles/5232780-what-are-staking-validator-penalties).
   - identification: withdrawals-request
     faq:
       - question: What are withdrawals?